Categories:

 • TASK

-• VIEW (including for materialized views)
+• VIEW (for views and materialized views)

 Specifies the fully-qualified name of the object for which the DDL is returned.